Julian Waits is the former CEO of ThreatTrack Security and serves as the Chairman of ICMCP’s Strategic Advisory Board.

 Mary Beth is a founding member of Standish Risk Management, a consulting and advisory services firm focused on the 360-degree view of operational risk.

-Sara Hall is CISO Department of Health and Human Services and is responsible for the design, development, and implementation of IRS comprehensive Cybersecurity programs including compliance, leading the identification and mitigation of cyber threats, determining cyber security strategies and investment priorities and monitoring overall security program implementation.
+Sara Hall is Chief Information Security Officer & Chief Privacy Officer of Human Longevity, Inc. Previously, she was CISO Department of Health and Human Services and responsible for the design, development, and implementation of IRS comprehensive Cybersecurity programs including compliance, leading the identification and mitigation of cyber threats, determining cyber security strategies and investment priorities and monitoring overall security program implementation.

 John Masserini, is Chief Security Officer (CSO) Miami International Holdings